eik-lib/core/doc/rest-api.md

 ## Packages

 Modules are packages of files to be loaded by a browser.
-Modules are versioned and consist of one or multiple files.
-A module is imutable.
+Modules are versioned and consist of one or more files.
+A module are immutable.

 ### Endpoint Summary Table